hb-sec-upwork/hb-sec-cmp-mvp/Onetrust-H&B-Integration.md

 # Content Management MVP - OneTrust Integration

-This document aims to explain the process to setup fetching "Marketing Subject Consent" data from OneTrust in H&B AWS
+This document aims to explain the process for fetching "Marketing Subject Consent" data from OneTrust in H&B AWS

 ## Table of Contents